Ancil Elcock

 Elcock is the older cousin of Stern John, whom he recruited to the Columbus Crew while tenured there.

 Blanco's Injury

-On October 8, 2000 Trinidad and Tobago contested a World Cup qualification match against Mexico.
-The match was played on Mexico City on the Estadio Azteca and the referee was Carlos Batros Gonzalez.
-On the 72nd minute, Elcock slide tackled Blanco hitting him on the knee as he received the ball on the penalty box.
+On 8 October 2000, Trinidad and Tobago contested a World Cup qualification match against Mexico.
+The match was played in Mexico City at the Estadio Azteca and the referee was Carlos Batres Gonzalez.
+In the 72nd minute, Elcock slide-tackled Cuauhtémoc Blanco hitting him on the knee as he received the ball in the penalty area.
 Referee Gonzalez determined the tackle to be of excessive force and called for a penalty and ejected Elcock by showing him a direct red card, even though Elcock had previously received a yellow in the game.
-The penalty was taken and scored by Victor Ruiz resulting in the final score of the game 7–0 in favor of Mexico.
+The penalty was taken and scored by Víctor Ruiz resulting in the final score of the game 7–0 in favor of Mexico.